-After selecting “Fight”, you can then pick one of your Pokemon’s moves.
-Each Pokemon can have up to 4 moves at their disposal.
-Moves can be learned via Level Up, evolution, by using TM items or other means.
-If a Pokemon tries to learn a new move when they have 4 already, you’ll be asked to delete an old move or give up learning the new one.
+Each Pokémon can have up to four moves at their disposal.
+Moves can be learned via Level Up, evolution, by using a HM or TM item or other means.
+If a Pokémon tries to learn a 5th move, you will have to replace an existing move.

-Moves can have a variety of effects; most deal damage to the opposing Pokemon, but others may cause status effects or a combination of both.
-Each move has a PP (Power Point) value, which determines how many times the Pokemon can use the move before it needs replenishing.
-As a general rule of thumb, moves with less PP are better.
+Moves can have a variety of effects; most do damage, but some cause status effects, increase/drop stats–some even do both.
+As we discussed earlier, every move has a PP (Power Point) value, which determines how many times you can use it before you need to replenish it.

-The final thing to note is that each Pokemon and each move has a characteristic Type (and some Pokemon can have two Types).
-These Types range Normal, Fire, Grass, all the way to Dark, Steel and Fairy.
-Types are very important as they greatly influence the amount of damage dealt.
-See our Type Match-Ups page just ahead for the full scoop!
+Last but not least, every Pokémon and every move has a characteristic Type (some Pokémon can have two types).
+Types range from Normal, Fire, Water, Grass all the way to Dark, Steel and Fairy.
+Types are very important as they affect the final damage done.
+See our Type Match-Up page for details.

-Having selected a move, the Pokemon with the higher Speed stat will execute their move first, followed by the other Pokemon.
-If a Pokemon uses a damage-dealing move, it may reduce the opposing Pokemon’s HP.
-Once a Pokemon falls to 0 HP, it will faint and be removed from battle.
+Having selected a move, the Pokémon with the higher Speed stat will use its move first, followed by the remaining Pokémon.
+If a Pokémon uses a move that deals damage, it may reduce the opponent’s HP.
+Should a Pokémon’s HP reach 0, it will drop out of the battle.